IBM/DataStage/RemoteEngine/docker/README.md

         * REMOTE_ENGINE_BATCH_SIZE - Set to an integer representing the maximum number of jobs that remote engine will pull at one time.
 Default value is 5.
         * APT_USE_REMOTE_APP - Set to "force" to make remote engine avoid forking section leader processes.
 Can avoid inheriting unwanted open resources from the conductor.
 Default is unset.
         * ENABLE_DS_METRICS - Set to "true" to have the remote engine send metrics to a configured DataStage metrics repository.
 See the [IBM Cloud](https://dataplatform.cloud.ibm.com/docs/content/dstage/dsnav/topics/ds_metrics.html?context=cpdaas&audience=wdp) or [Cloud Pak for Data](https://www.ibm.com/docs/en/software-hub/5.1.x?topic=administering-storing-persisting-metrics) documentation for more information.
+1. `--credential-store-config`: Path to secret-store.properties file to load credential store configurations.
+This file contains configuration for external credential stores (HashiCorp Vault, IBM Secrets Manager, Google Secret Manager) that DataStage can use to retrieve credentials securely.

 ### 3. Stop an engine